 Pizza & Beer at ABGB

-- Wear sun protection - It's hot AF in Austin in the summer and if you're floating face up for several hours down the river, you're bound to get some sun.
-I feel like sunscreen is a no brainer these days but reminders don't hurt.
+Wear sun protection - It's hot AF in Austin in the summer and if you're floating face up for several hours down the river, you're bound to get some sun.
+I feel like sunscreen is a no-brainer these days but reminders don't hurt.
 I prefer natural sunscreens with a zinc base because my skin is really sensitive.
 I never go out on the water without a sun shirt, hat and shades.
-Sunscreen works yes, for hours of exposure I don't like to chance it.
-Good looking hats and sunglasses are easy to find and luckily there are so many cute UPF tops available these days.
+Sunscreen works for hours of exposure but I don't like to chance it.
+Good looking hats and sunglasses are easy to find and nowadays there are so many cute UPF tops available.
+Athleta always has a variety as well as Coolibar.
 Shop a few of my favorites below.

 Not interested in the river?
-Check out these pools.
+Check out these Austin pools.

-Full disclosure several of us had a very early flight on Sunday morning so we played it safe and stayed in after the river.
-We ordered what felt like the entire menu at Torchy's and just chilled.
-We did play a ridiculous game of Cards of Humanity then mellowed out watching some classic rom coms with more wine.
+Full disclosure, several of us had very early flights on Sunday morning so we played it safe and stayed in after the river.
+We ordered what felt like the entire menu at Torchy's, and just hung out together.
+We did play a ridiculous game of Cards of Humanity and watched some classic rom coms with more wine.
 It was pretty perfect if you ask me.